cloudfleet/escapepod/README.md

 1. If no backup exists, create full backup
 2. Get metadata of last backup
 3. If metadata matches one of the currently available snapshots, create incremental backup from this snapshot.
-Else got to step 1.
+Else go to step 1.

 ### Snapshotting